• Skip to primary navigation

 My picks:

-I planted the same 3 summer squash last year and they produced heavily.
+I planted the same 3 summer squash for the past couple of years and they produced heavily.
 They were in separate raised beds and the Black Beauty and Golden Zucchini got hit by squash vine borers (in the Midwest, luckily I never had that problem when I lived in the Bay Area).

 As a side note, I still might buy some Tromboncino which is supposedly quite resistant to squash vine borers, squash bugs, and powdery mildew.
 They can grow 4 feet long, but gardeners report that they make a great zucchini substitute when picked small.
 If left to fully mature they hold well after harvest in winter storage.

-What to make when you have too many zucchini & summer squash in your garden:
+What to make when you have too many zucchini & summer squash in your garden and need to use them up.

 Tomatoes